 Well, first of all, Congratulations on your upcoming engagement!
 Of course, once you have the ring in your possession, things start to sink in…

 Don’t let your lifetime of happiness get off to a rocky start in the event the ring gets lost or stolen.
 A typical homeowner’s policy only covers jewelry up to $6,000 in total depending on the carrier as some companies offer higher special limits.
 In this example, the wording under this special limit extends to all jewelry or for any one item.
-As soon as the ring is in your possession, it is time to protect it by adding a scheduled jewelry endorsement to your homeowner’s or renter’s policy.
+As soon as the ring is in your possession, it is time to protect it by adding a scheduled jewelry endorsement to your homeowner’s or tenant’s policy.

 One important note: If you and your girlfriend don’t live together, the insurance question can become a little more complicated.
-As long as the ring is still in your possession, the ring can be insured on your homeowner’s or renter’s policy.
-But as soon as you propose – and give the ring to your fiancée – it becomes hers, and must be insured on her homeowner’s or renter’s policy.
+As long as the ring is still in your possession, the ring can be insured on your homeowner’s or tenant’s policy.
+But as soon as you propose – and give the ring to your fiancée – it becomes hers, and must be insured on her homeowner’s or tenant’s policy.
 When in doubt, just give our office a call.

 Of course, this advice doesn’t apply only for an engagement ring.
 It is wise to protect all your expensive jewelry or watches with a jewelry endorsement.
 Are you going to give her those diamond earrings she’s been dreaming about for Christmas?
 Is he receiving a Rolex for Father’s Day or his well-earned retirement?
 Please get them insured.

 Coverage is available.
 Simply hold on to your receipt, or obtain a professional appraisal to determine the value of the item.
 Your team at Alpine Insurance can help you take care of all the rest.

 Inherited a jewelry box?
 Please follow this advice